 You have the right to request that the processing of personal data be limited only to processing for certain specific purposes.
 Such right to restriction of processing applies in the following cases:

-3.1) If the personal data is incorrect and the Finshark needs time to verify the accuracy of the data.
+- If the personal data is incorrect and Finshark needs time to verify the accuracy of the data.

-3.2) If you object to the processing or request the restriction of the use performed by Finshark, in which case the processing shall be limited until the justification for your objection and Finshark’s compelling reasons have been weighed.
+- If you object to the processing or request the restriction of the use performed by Finshark, in which case the processing shall be limited until the justification for your objection and Finshark’s compelling reasons have been assessed.

 Under certain circumstances, you have the right to object to our processing of your personal data and to have your data erased.

 You have the right in some cases to retrieve the personal data you provided to us and transfer data to another controller, where technically feasible.

-6) Right to complain to the supervisory authority.
+8.6 Right to complain to the Supervisory Authority

-If you have any input or questions regarding our personal data processing, you can address them to our data protection officer (DPO via firstname.lastname@example.org (kindly provide ‘GDPR request: your name’) as the subject of your email.
+If you have questions regarding our personal data processing, you can send them to firstname.lastname@example.org (kindly provide ‘GDPR request: your name’) as the subject of your email.

-In case you consider that the processing of personal data has been unlawful, as a data subject, you have the right to lodge a complaint with the supervisory authority.
-In Sweden, the Swedish Data Protection Authority is the supervisory authority that is responsible for monitoring how your personal data are processed.
+In case you consider that the processing of personal data has been unlawful, as a data subject, you have the right to file a complaint with the supervisory authority.
+In Sweden, the Swedish Authority for Privacy Protection is the supervisory authority that is responsible for monitoring how your personal data are processed.

 Phone: +46 (0)8-657 61 00

-Finshark is responsible for the processing of your personal data and has appointed a DPO who is responsible for monitoring our compliance with applicable data protection legislation.
+Finshark is responsible for the processing of your personal data.
 You are welcome to send questions or to exercise your legal rights according to GDPR by sending an email to email@example.com (kindly provide ‘GDPR request: your name’) as the subject of your email.